rachelesmee/website/foss4gukonline2020/sessions.md

 # Extracting OpenStreetMap data for region highlights compatible with OpenMapTiles (presentation)

-Roman Karavia,	Neue Zürcher Zeitung (NZZ)
+Roman Karavia,	Neue Zürcher Zeitung (NZZ): 🐦 10:50

 _Want to show Hubei Province (China) on an OpenMapTiles map?
 This talk shows how to extract region polygons for the entire planet from OpenStreetMap._